alexandre-lelain/nocode-nobug/src/pages/lighthouse/index.md

 According to [Google](https://developers.google.com/web/tools/lighthouse/v3/scoring#perf), a score of **100** will rank your website in the top `5%` of performing sites, while a score of **50** will rank your website in the `75%` average ones.

-The **PWA**'s audit score is a little bit diferent in _v5_: you don't get a score like the others, you have an exhaustive list of **14** checks to pass in order to reach the perfect score: [check-list](https://developers.google.com/web/tools/lighthouse).
+The **PWA**'s audit score is a little bit different in _v5_: you don't get a score like the others, you have an exhaustive list of **14** checks to pass in order to reach the perfect score: [check-list](https://developers.google.com/web/tools/lighthouse).

 ## How to audit your site

-You can run a `lighthouse` audit on your website using [Chrome DevTool](https://developers.google.com/web/tools/lighthouse#devtools), the [CLI](https://github.com/GoogleChrome/lighthouse-ci) or the [Node API](https://github.com/GoogleChrome/lighthouse).
+You can run a `lighthouse` audit on a page using [Chrome DevTool](https://developers.google.com/web/tools/lighthouse#devtools), the [CLI](https://github.com/GoogleChrome/lighthouse-ci) or the [Node API](https://github.com/GoogleChrome/lighthouse).

 If you want an easy & quick way to audit your site right-away with 0 configuration, go for the Chrome DevTool.